qdm12/gluetun/README.md

 - A Private Internet Access **username** and **password** - [Sign up](https://www.privateinternetaccess.com/pages/buy-vpn/)
 - [Docker](https://docs.docker.com/install/) installed on the host
 - If you use an advanced firewall:
+  - Allow outgoing TCP port 853 for Cloudflare DNS over TLS initial resolution of PIA server domain name.
+  - Allow outgoing TCP port 443 for querying duckduckgo to obtain the initial IP address for the healthcheck.
   - Allow outgoing TCP port 501 for TCP strong encryption
   - Allow outgoing TCP port 502 for TCP normal encryption
   - Allow outgoing UDP port 1197 for UDP strong encryption